 - Have written policies and procedures to ensure the safety of children and youth, including additional staff if necessary, and complies with all legal requirements where necessary.

 WHAT FEATURES ARE FATAL TO AN APPLICATION’S ELIGIBILITY?

 - Organization is not in compliance with 501(c)(3) requirements.

 - Organization has an annual operating budget of more than $250,000.

-- Programs do not have a history of operation for a period of at least one year.
+- Organizations does not have a history of operation for a period of at least one year.

 - Programs that require greater than 10% administrative fees for operation.

 - Programs that require greater than 50% program staff fees for operation.

 - Any organization which owes monies to the City of St. Petersburg.

 7. Any organization that previously contracted with the City and failed to successfully complete the projects and/or programs required by the contract will not be eligible to receive funding.